Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 Try to time the releases according to needs.
 Releasing burns every turn will mean you stack fewer fire points, you might want to hold onto them until 2nd turn and then release them.
 With class upgrade you might want to change form more often to get the extra points, but i still recommend spending a bit more time in fire form than thunder, specially in the first few turns (play your exile cards to setup your deck while in fire form).
 If you have *Melgaroth*, wait until he's in your hand to change to thunder form, class upgrade or not.

 **Small deck** - A smaller deck will be more consistent.
 When your deck grows to about 12 cards or more, it becomes unlikely that you will see key cards each turn, unless you have ways to cycle through your deck faster.
 It also makes you less likely to draw an immune card on turn 1.
 On the other hand, a 4 card deck means every card you play comes right back in your hand.
 Note that you must always have at least 6 cards in your deck, but if 2 of them exile or remove, then you're left with a 4 card core.
+In general, try to have a core of non exile cards as small as possible, and you can have a bit more exile cards.

 ## What reward to take after a fight